What is fitness?

 - Do some sort of moderate aerobic activity, like brisk

-- Take a half-hour walk 3 days a week, and
+- Take a 10-minute walk 3 times a day.
+Do this 5 days a week.

 - Take a 45-minute walk every other day.